Azure/Ignite2019_IaC_pre-day_docs/Ansible/01-Basics/Guide.md

         state: absent
 ```

-> **_NOTE:_** Since you cannot create resource group in this workshop, this step is included for completeness. **You can skip this step**.
+> **_NOTE:_** This step is included for completeness. **You can skip this step** since you cannot create resource group in this workshop.

 ## Create a virtual network(VNet)

 A virtual network is a virtual, isolated portion of the Azure public network.
 Each virtual network is dedicated to your subscription.
-Create one that uses "10.0.0.0/16" as address prefix.
+Create one that uses "172.16.0.0/16" as address prefix.

 1. Create a new .yml file.
 2. Use `Hosts: localhost` in the header.
 Control node is the node Ansible is installed on.
 The hosts parameter is what the playbook will be executed on. `Hosts: localhost` means the playbook is executed on the localhost only.
 Your playbook should have this format: